elibooklover/Tutorials/index.markdown

 layout: home
 ---

-This website is a tutorial for computational literary studies written by [Hoyeol Kim](https://elibooklover.github.io/).
+This website contains coding tutorials for humanists written by [Hoyeol Kim](https://elibooklover.github.io/).

 When using code or instructions from this website, please reference this website.
 If you have any questions or want to provide feedback, please contact me via [![Gmail Badge](https://img.shields.io/badge/Gmail-d14836?style=plastic&logo=Gmail&logoColor=white&link=mailto:elibooklover@gmail.com)](mailto:elibooklover@gmail.com).